toru173/nomi-discord-python/README.md

 !['General Information - Save Changes' Screenshot](./docs/images/readme/'General%20Information%20-%20Save%20Changes'%20Screenshot.png)

-#### Bot
+#### Setting up Discord Bot Information
 Click on 'Bot' on the menu on the left.

 !['Bot' Screenshot](./docs/images/readme/'Bot'%20Screenshot.png)

-We need to give your Nomi permission to access certain information about users on you Discord server, like their username, what they wrote in their message, and whether or not they're online.
+We need to give your Nomi permission to access certain information about users on your Discord server, like their username, what they wrote in their message, and whether or not they're online.
 Scroll down and check that everything underneath 'Privileged Gateway Intents' is on.

 !['Pivileged Gateway Intents' Screenshot](./docs/images/readme/'Pivileged%20Gateway%20Intents'%20Screenshot.png)